-Loss of vision as a result of damage to the optic nerve.
+Loss of vision/visual changes as a result of damage to the optic nerve

-Paralysis of limbs due to damage to the spinal cord in the neck, which may affect legs and arms causing weakness and little function.
+Weakness or sensory changes in limbs due to damage to the spinal cord , which may affect legs and arms Pain caused by damage to the spinal cord

 The symptoms are treated to try and improve your daily living either with medication or therapy.
-The medications do NOT prevent further relapses.
 There is no ‘right’ drug as individuals respond differently to different treatments.
 The overall aim of symptom management is to control or reduce symptoms impairing functional abilities and quality of life.
 You may have to trial several regimes to find the most suitable drug for you.

 What about managing permanent disability?